 The appeal procedure may not be used to challenge a grade that results from a faculty member exercising usual and customary professional judgment in the evaluation of student work.
 No grade may be appealed after six months from the issuance of the grade.

 - A student who believes an error has been made in his or her grade in any class should attempt to resolve the issue informally with the instructor.

-- In the event that an informal resolution does not occur, the student should promptly (within two (2) weeks of speaking with the instructor) submit the grievance in writing, with supporting evidence, to the Director of Academic Programs and request a meeting with that person.
-The Director of Academic Programs should then arrange a meeting with the student within two (2) weeks, review the grievance and supporting evidence, meet with the instructor, and resolve the problem, providing the student with written notification.
+- In the event that an informal resolution does not occur, the student should promptly (within two weeks of speaking with the instructor) submit the grievance in writing, with supporting evidence, to the respective Program Director.
+The Program Director should then arrange a meeting with the student withing two weeks, review the grievance and supporting evidence, meet with the instructor, and resolve the problem, providing the student with written notification.

-- If the student remains dissatisfied with the Academic Director’s decision, within two (2) weeks of receiving written notification from the Academic Director, the student may submit a written appeal to the Executive Director to request a meeting.
-Following this meeting, the Executive Director will make a binding decision, thereby concluding the matter.
+- If the student remains dissatisfied with the Program Directors’s decision, within two weeks of receiving written notification from the Program Director, the student may submit a written appeal to the Executive Director of Graduate & Professional Studies to request a meeting.
+Following this meeting, the Executive Director of Graduate & Professional Studies would make a binding decision, thereby concluding the matter.